Max-Derner/python-lessons/Lesson_00/01_set_up.md

 **N.B.** To exit the interpreter give it the command `exit()` (as keyboard interrupts won't work)
 The interpreter will print out anything returned by an expression or function, as well as what is supposed to be printed to the console.

+## One last word...
+There are many many ways to set up your Python environment.
+I only suggest the above as what I consider to be that with the fewest headaches.
+But please do take a look around at what else is on offer, you may very commonly hear of [PyEnv](https://github.com/pyenv/pyenv), [Poetry](https://python-poetry.org/docs/), and [Anaconda](https://www.anaconda.com/).

+If you are only just getting started in Python, forget about those... then remember them much much later and look into them then.

 # What else?
 Nothing.
 That's all you're getting at this point, we're just keen to get a thin base going to build on top of.
 ### [Let's move on](./02_variables.md)